rafasixteen/Dont_Fall/README.md

 # Don't Fall

 ## Overview
-Don't Fall is game where you control the player using the recoil of your shotgun.
-The objective is to avoid the obstacles that randomly spawn and collect ammo to ensure you keep yourself in the air and don't fall, thus losing the game.
+Don't Fall is an engaging and dynamic game that challenges players to control the character using the powerful recoil of their shotgun.
+The primary objective is to navigate through the game environment, skillfully avoiding randomly spawning obstacles.
+The twist lies in strategically collecting ammo to sustain airborne momentum and prevent the inevitable descent, adding an extra layer of complexity and excitement to the gameplay.

 ## Table of Contents
 - [Features](#features)